onlyhavecans/squirrels.wtf/content/posts/2015-09-06-pentoo-grc-atom-note.md

 Not a big blog, but a quick problem I got solved on IRC that I thought might help others.

 I have a Gateway LT4009u with an Atom N2600.
 It's my "hacker/workshop" laptop.
 The atom N processors are a bit gimpy so sometimes things don't run right.
 One thing is GNURadio on Pentoo.
-Pentoo runs hardened and this pisses off the atom n.
+Pentoo runs hardened and this pisses off the Atom N.<!--more-->

 So if you get the following error.